Gifts through your estate are a very popular way to meet your philanthropic and financial goals.

 Giving through your will or trust enables you to specify the purpose of your gift, add to a fund you already have established, and reduce your estate taxes by generating a estate tax charitable deduction.

-As you consider a gift through your estate plan, consult our sample bequest language, which you can share with your attorney in drafting a bequest in your will or trust.
-We encourage you to contact contact Planned Giving to discuss specific bequest language that will fulfill your charitable giving objectives.
+If you are drafting an estate plan with your attorney, consult our sample bequest language, which you can share with your attorney as you consider a bequest in your will or trust.
+The Office of Planned Giving is always available to discuss specific bequest language that will fulfill your charitable giving objectives.

 Name the university as a beneficiary of your retirement plan, life insurance policy or commercial annuity.